terngfoxid/TPT-Inheritance-.Net-Core-9/README.md

-This Project is Example TPT Inheritance with EF Core pls see CustomContext and MetadataFiles.
+# This Project is Example TPT Inheritance with EF Core pls see CustomContext and MetadataFiles.

-First: The DB need relation PK of weak entity use same PK of strong entity as FK , All weak entity pls set auto increase ID "off".
+## First: The DB need relation PK of weak entity use same PK of strong entity as FK , All weak entity pls set auto increase ID "off".

------Example-----\n
+-----Example-----
-Component have ID is PK\n
+> Component have ID is PK
-Banner is Component too, Banner ID is PK and FK to Component ID\n
+> Banner is Component too, Banner ID is PK and FK to Component ID

-Second: Scaffolding reverse Enginner DB to Model Class.
+## Second: Scaffolding reverse Enginner DB to Model Class.

-Third: Use partial class for create Inheritance.
+## Third: Use partial class for create Inheritance.

------Example-----\n
+-----Example-----
-Coding like this -> Banner : Component\n
+> Banner : Component

-Forth: Inherit Context from Second Step and Overide Context Files with TPT on OnModelCreating Method.
+## Forth: Inherit Context from Second Step and Overide Context Files with TPT on OnModelCreating Method.

------Example-----\n
+-----Example-----
-Coding like this -> NewContext : GenerateContextFormEFcore\n
+> NewContext : GenerateContextFormEFcore

-Fifth: Register Your Custom Context to program.cs builder service.
+## Fifth: Register Your Custom Context to program.cs builder service.

------Example-----\n
+-----Example-----
-builder.Services.AddDbContext<NewContext>();\n
+> builder.Services.AddDbContext<NewContext>();

 Good Luck!!
 Have Fun!!!